uho/j1eforth/README.md

     [ see , ' , compile , [compile] , ?branch , branch , call, .. and many more ]

-    Have fun , modify and pass on , ( I would like to see it running on the actual j1 FPGA if possible )
+    Have fun , modify and pass on

 ### Running on Real Hardware